UniMath/agda-unimath/src/structured-types/pointed-equivalences.lagda.md

   {l1 : Level} (A : Pointed-Type l1)
   where

+  abstract
+    is-torsorial-pointed-equiv :
-  is-torsorial-pointed-equiv : is-torsorial (λ B → A ≃∗ B)
+      is-torsorial (λ (B : Pointed-Type l1) → A ≃∗ B)
     is-torsorial-pointed-equiv =
       is-torsorial-Eq-structure
         ( is-torsorial-equiv (type-Pointed-Type A))
         ( type-Pointed-Type A , id-equiv)
         ( is-torsorial-Id (point-Pointed-Type A))

   extensionality-Pointed-Type : (B : Pointed-Type l1) → (A ＝ B) ≃ (A ≃∗ B)
   extensionality-Pointed-Type =